coyote963/bman-notifier/README.md

 I need to add a way for users to set custom time limits for sending notifications, add commands to the discord bot such that it can pull up stats on the player

+### file structure ###

+`example.py` is where json packets get parsed. start parser should be the entry point where you read packets by passing in a callback

+`coybot.py` a minimalist discord bot for configuring their notifications

+`helpers.py` useful functions for sockets

+`matchupdater.py` contains a process that requests match info every X seconds

+`parseconfigs.py` parses the config file

+`rcontypes.py` enums for request_event, request_data

+`startprocessing.py` Entry function for the matchupdater and the example.py.

+#### In the sqlscripts ####

+This folder isn't really just for sql scripts, it just contains some useful functionality for SQL on top of discord functions

+`createdb`

+`createtable`

+`discord_webhook` contains a single function for sending a webhook request out

+`insertdiscorduser.py` the only useful function here is the initial script

+`parsediscordconfigs.py`

+`sqlmethods.py` the crud operations for discord users go here

+`notify.py` the logic for notifying users